firefly-iii/docs/docs/docs/how-to/data-importer/import/transfers.md

 ### Test, test, test

 Always try one or two transactions first.
 Keep an eye on the logs and turn on debug mode if necessary (see the search) so you can see why / how Firefly III and the data importer create the accounts they do.

+## Transfers aren't merged

+The Firefly III Data Importer is capable of merging two transactions (one from A > B, and one from B < A) if they seem to be the same transaction listed twice.
+For example, when you import two files: one from your checking account and one from your savings account.

+By default, Firefly III will skip saving the second transfer because the first one already exists.
+The second is recognized as a duplicate because all the fields are the same.
+This may not always be the case.
+Examples that will stop this from happening are:

+- The second transfer has another internal transaction reference (bunq does this).
+- The second transfer has a different description.
+- In the second transfer, any other meta-data is different (notes, links, etc).

+You'll have to manually edit your file so the transactions are the same.

+You can't do this by applying rules to your transfers.
+Rules are only executed on transactions that are already stored in Firefly III.
+If your rule changes a transfer into a duplicate of another transfer, this won't make the system delete it.

+You can however, create custom rules that trigger on any content in the second transfer, and then delete it.